 Solar sails have long been envisioned as a simple, inexpensive means of propulsion that could provide access to and maintenance of unstable orbits that would otherwise require, if they were possible at all, large and expensive propulsion systems.
-Solar sails can use solar photons to propel inner-heliosphere spacecraft to high velocities ($\Delta v > 50$ km/s) and can provide low-thrust propulsion to maintain missions in non-Keplerian orbits that are not feasible by other means.
-Solar sails will enable a number of important heliophysics missions, including the Solar Polar Imager (§10.5.2.6), an interstellar probe (§10.5.2.7), and a solar wind monitor several times farther upstream than L1.
-All indications are that solar-sail propulsion (SSP) is technically feasible and very effective for maneuvering in the heliosphere.22
+Solar sails can use the solar photons to propel innerheliosphere spacecraft to high velocities (v>50 km/s) and can provide low-thrust propulsion to maintain missions in non-Keplerian orbits that are not feasible by other means.
+Solar sails will enable a number of important heliophysics missions, including the Solar Polar Imager (§10.5.2.6), an interstellar probe (§10.5.2.7), and a solar-wind monitor several times further upstream than L1.
+All indications are that SSP is technically feasible and very effective for maneuvering in the heliosphere.36

-Recently, the NASA Office of the Chief Technologist (OCT) selected a small sail-technology demonstration mission for implementation in the near future.
-However, for future missions like the Solar Polar Imager, a critical follow-on step will be flight validation of a full-scale (about 150 × 150-m) SSP system.
+Recently, the NASA Office of the Chief Technologist (OCT) selected a small-sail technologydemonstration mission for implementation in the near future.
+However, for future missions like the Solar Polar Imager, a critical followon step will be flight validation of a full-scale (about 150 x 150-m) SSP system.
 That could be accomplished by NASA's Heliophysics Division's investing about \$50 million as "seed money" in the full-scale SSP development effort over the next decade by partnering with the OCT Technology Demonstration Missions program (or other technology program as appropriate).
-In addition, investing a modest part of the seed money (about 10 percent) to fund grants to NASA centers and universities for solar-sail mission design, trajectory analysis, and so on, would lead to new mission applications for heliophysics exploration.
+In addition, investing a modest part of the seed money (about 10%) to fund grants to NASA centers and universities for solar-sail mission design, trajectory analysis, and so on, would lead to new mission applications for heliophysics exploration.